balancy/flask-habr/README.md

 ## Launch app in docker container

-Docker compose should be already installed.
+Docker should be already installed.

 1. Build db and app by command:
 ```console